Five Mistakes Pharmacy Retailers Shouldn’t Make

 I have seen some pharmacy retailers doing manual closing in a separate register.
 They count sales, enter cash sales, count and enter expenses and close the register

 Not really a smart way to manage your retail business.

 The Day-closing feature in Candela pharmacy software is quite systematic.
-You can know the exact status of cash sales, credit sales, all your expenses, etc. For example, if your day’s sale is 50,000 and you have made supplier payments worth 200000, the system will show balance as -150000.
+You can know the exact status of cash sales, credit sales, all your expenses, etc. For example, if your day’s sale is 50,000 and you have made supplier payments worth 200000, the system will show the balance as -150000.
 You can thus have a clearer picture of your cash in hand, expenses, payments due, etc.

 Shared above are some of the observations I made during my interactions with pharmacy customers.
-In the next video I will share more experiences.
+In the next video, I will share more experiences.